 About →

 Iain Hood was born in Glasgow and grew up in the seaside town of Ayr.
 He attended the University of Glasgow and Jordanhill College, and later worked in education in Glasgow and the west country.
 He attended the University of Manchester after moving to Cambridge, where he continues to live with his wife and daughter.
-His first novel, This Good Book, was published in 2021.
+His first novel, This Good Book, was published in 2021, Every Trick in the Book was published in 2022 and My Book of Revelations was published in 2023.
 Read on →

 Books →